rootedconcepts/codewarden-action/README.md

 ### `jira-url`

-**Required** The url of your Jira instance which has the Codewarden plugin installed.
+**Required** The url of your Jira instance which has the Codew Warden plugin installed.

 ### `jira-api-token`